 I’ve probably said it enough times at this point but the service at the Conrad Tokyo was executed to perfection.
 Anything you asked for was delivered.
 They bent over backwards to help us with restaurant reservations and printing out maps for us at the lounge and we were extremely grateful for that.

-For those that are interested in more of what we did while in Tokyo, I encourage you to check out my blog entries for Japan where I detail every step of the way.
-Like I mentioned earlier, transportation is extremely simple from Conrad Tokyo as it’s situated right by a JR and railway stations.
+Transportation is extremely simple from Conrad Tokyo as it’s situated right by a JR and railway stations.
 I will say that the hotel is located in a financial district and so there isn’t quite as much of the hustle and bustle happening in the near vicinity in the evenings.
 That being said, the concierge did recommend a few restaurants near Shinbashi Station which is walking distance so we did appreciate that.

 One bonus we had by staying at the Conrad Tokyo during Obon was that we had prime views of the fireworks that happened in Tokyo Bay.
 These aren’t the best photos but I have to say out of all fireworks I have seen in my lifetime, this was the most epic and longest firework show.
 A must-see!!
 Tip: If you want to actually be able to sit down and watch the fireworks, I’d recommend reserving in advance.

 - 1-9-1 Higashi-Shinbashi, Minato-ku Tokyo, Tokyo-to, 105-7337, Japan